 Most rabbits can sustain themselves from species rich grassland and meadows.
 I came to an annual area calculation per rabbit at 200m2.
 For chickens there were even more variables.

 For instance most self sufficient homesteads allow chickens to roam freely during the day.
 With a good foraging range they can devour insects, grass and weeds from the surrounding homestead.
 Hence many calories can be foraged in this way.
-However I allowed 200mof meadow per chicken per year for them to forage without feed.
+However I allowed 200m2 of meadow per chicken per year for them to forage without feed.

 The significantly larger area required for the meat diet is based on this rabbit and chicken area calculation.
 However if anything I imagine 200m2 per animal would be on the small side for complete year round sustenance.
 This is before we even get onto larger livestock such as goats and cattle.